 Now the real point of me writing this post.

-Another scary headline from today:
+Another scary headline from a few years ago:

 “Stock market loses nearly $1 trillion on the week”